radiocutfm/rsnapshot-docker/README.md

 Environment
 -----------
+**`PUSHGATEWAY_URL`**
+This is an optional URL to push backup metrics to a prometheus pushgateway, for monitoring.
+Currently only the timestamp for each rotation level is reported.

 **`BACKUP_NAME`**
 This is the name of the backup source you are backing up.
 Default is `localhost` and it will be used as the name of the subfolder (under the `daily.X` etc folders) in the `/backup` volume.